 Bruce is the Vice President of Client Engagement for ThreeWill.
 Bruce has over thirty-five years of extensive experience and proven success in IT Professional Services Management, COTS Product Development, Application Management, and overall Financial Management.

-[Note: this post was originally published in October 2017 and has been updated in July 2021.]
+[Note: The following information comes from our Jive to Microsoft Migration eBook.
+This post was originally published in October 2017 and has been updated in July 2021.]

 Here’s a list of questions (with answers for ThreeWill) that we suggest that you ask when talking to service providers about migrating from Jive to Microsoft.